jspecify/jspecify/docs/src/pages/start-here.md

   [stackoverflow answer](https://stackoverflow.com/questions/4963300/which-notnull-java-annotation-should-i-use)
   says it all.
-* **Why standardize the semantics?** Because a library owner, or a team that uses multiple tools, deserves a single source of truth telling them how to annotate their code, instead of having to decide which tool to make happy.
+* **Why standardize the semantics?** Because a library owner, or a team that uses multiple tools, deserves a single source of truth for how to annotate their code, instead of having to decide which tool to make happy.
 * **Why do both together?** Because users deserve annotation types with Javadoc *right there* that answers their questions authoritatively.